-Please contact any member of the Editorial Board if you have an idea for submission.
+Please email JLIS at email@example.com if you have an idea for submission.
 We seek first layer submissions (beginning the discussion), second layer responses (responding to the first essay), and third layer responses (rounding-out the conversation).

 The Journal's Style

 - We value preserving and channeling the author's message, voice, and style above conforming to the traditional law review paradigm.

 - We treat every submission as unique and tailor our editing process to the demands of the essay in front of us.

 - We believe that the Bluebook should be a tool and not a straightjacket.

 - Some essays, for example original thoughts on a topic or reflections on a topic, may not need any footnotes.
 See , e.g., Michael E. Tigar, A Jurisprudence of Insurgency: Lawyers as Companions of Unimagined Change, 2 J.L. & INTERDISC.
 STUD.
 10 (2012)

 - Other essays must conform to Bluebook.
 See, e.g., Kermit Roosevelt, Law's Aspirations, 2 J.L. & INTERDISC.
 STUD.
 10 (2012).

 - Our editors use the 19th Edition Bluebook for citations and style.
 We will convert other style submissions to Bluebook for our interdisciplinary scholars.